canonical/sdkcraft/docs/explanation/dockerfile-vs-sdk.rst

 ~~~~~~~~~~~~~~

 For largely historical reasons,
-:program:`Docker`'s way of accessing various host resources
+the Docker way of accessing various host resources
-can be remarkably disparate;
+can be notably inconsistent;
 for example, enabling GPU pass-through is entirely different to SSH forwarding.

 In contrast, :program:`Workshop` aims to unify these mechanisms